DavidPickles/music/prog10.md

 - Album: Aqualung
 - 1971

-Shine on you crazy diamond
+Shine On You Crazy Diamond
 - By: Pink Floyd
 - Album: Wish You Were Here
 - 1975